 Beast Machines promotional & conceptual material archive

-these were from mainframe's website, many of them can still be viewed on the wayback machine. the last two are from bobskir.com.
+these were from mainframe's website, many of them can still be viewed on the wayback machine. i can only find the second cheetor one small. the last two are from bobskir.com.

 download (177 included, some lost due to not appearing on the wayback machine)